hoaipv3120-blip/project-of-group-11/README.md

 3.3.1.
 Description: Customer can provide the reason for cancelling a booking.
 3.3.2.
 Trigger:
 •	Included from Cancel Booking.
-3.4.
-Use case: Refund Payment
-3.4.1.
-Description: System can refund the payment amount to the customer’s account.
- Trigger: Extend from Cancel Booking.
-3.4.2.
-Includes:
-•	Update Payment Status
-3.5.
-Use case: View Booking History
-3.5.1.
-Description: Customer can see the booking records of customers.
-3.5.2.
-Trigger:
-•	Extended from Manage Booking.
-### 4. Actor: Payment
+### 4. Actor: Administrator
 4.1.
-Use case: Process Payment
+Use case: Manage Customer
 4.1.1.
-Description: Payment actor can process transactions when customers book a room.
+Description: Administrator can view, edit, and remove customer accounts.
 4.1.2.
-Includes:
-•	Update Payment Status
-4.1.3.
-Main Flow:
-•	System sends a payment request.
-•	Payment actor processes transaction.
-•	System updates payment status.
-•	Customer receives confirmation.
-4.2.
-Use case: Update Payment Status
-4.2.1.
-Description: Payment actor can update the payment record (success, failure, refund).
-4.2.2.
-Trigger:
-•	Included from Process Payment or Refund Payment.
-### 5. Actor: Administrator
-5.1.
-Use case: Manage Customer
-5.1.1.
-Description: Administrator can view, edit, and remove customer accounts.
-5.1.2.
 Preconditions:
 •	Admin is logged in.
-5.1.3.
+4.1.3.
 Postconditions:
 •	Customer information is updated or deleted as requested.
-5.2.
+4.2.
 Use case: Manage Room
-5.2.1.
+4.2.1.
 Description: Administrator can manage room information in the system.
-5.2.2.
+4.2.2.
 Extensions:
 •	Add Room
 •	Update Room
 •	Delete Room
-5.3.
+4.3.
 Use case: Add Room
-5.3.1.
+4.3.1.
 Description: Administrator can add new room details to the system.
-5.3.2.
+4.3.2.
 Trigger:
 •	Extended from Manage Room.
-5.4.
+4.4.
 Use case: Update Room
-5.4.1.
+4.4.1.
 Description: Administrator can modify details of an existing room.
-5.4.2.
+4.4.2.
 Trigger:
 •	Extended from Manage Room.
-5.5.
+4.5.
 Use case: Delete Room
-5.5.1.
+4.5.1.
 Description: Administrator can remove room data from the system.
-5.5.2.
+4.5.2.
 Trigger:
 •	Extended from Manage Room.
-5.6.
+4.6.
 Use case: Manage Booking
-5.6.1.
+4.6.1.
 Description: Administrator can view and manage customer bookings.
-Includes:
-•	View Booking History
-5.7.
-Use case: View Booking Customers’ Histories
-5.7.1.
-Description: Administrator can see the booking records of customers.
-5.7.2.
-Trigger:
-•	Extended from Manage Booking.
-5.8.
-Use case: View Reports
-5.8.1.
-Description: Administrator can generate and view reports about room usage, bookings, and payments.
-5.8.2.
-Postconditions:
-•	Reports are displayed or exported for analysis.

 ## V. Class diagram:
 ![Class Diagram](https://github.com/hoaipv3120-blip/project-of-group-11/blob/main/Group11_Ho%C3%A0i.png)